Shanghai lockdown changes China's relationship with globalization - 04/17/2022 - Mathias Alencastro

 Subjected to total confinement for more than two weeks indefinitely, Shanghai was the main victim of the collapse of the Chinese sanitary control model.

-The vaccination campaign has not worked as expected due to low adherence problems, especially among the elderly.
+The vaccination campaign has not worked as expected due to problems of low adherence, especially among the elderly.
 Meanwhile, the spread of the omicron variant made the “Covid zero” policy, based on a combination of draconian tracking and geographic isolation, unfeasible, which allowed Beijing to boast the lowest number of infections in the first years of the pandemic.

 After a few days of hesitation on the part of the local authorities, which generated a movement of panic and different super-contagion events, exuberant Shanghai was converted into an advanced experiment of technological authoritarianism that threatens modern societies.

 Hitchcockian drones monitor people’s distress in their homes, in a robotic version of “Rear Window”.
 All-powerful health governance uproots residents from their homes and controls circulation and food, while saturating networks with disinformation.
-Officially, only seven people have died in Shanghai since the start of the pandemic.
+Officially, only seven people have died in Shanghai since the beginning of the pandemic – on Sunday night (17) three more were announced, the first since the lockdown.

 All over the world, attempts at sanitary control have almost always resulted in dystopias.
 The recent bombing on the New York subway is just the latest manifestation of a city disorganized by the medieval abandonment of the most fragile.
 The devastation of downtown São Paulo is always a reminder that only the rich can afford to put the memory of the pandemic under the rug.